-You can only request a further review if you have compelling new evidence that was not available at either the initial application, or when the review was undertaken.

-This does not guarantee a further review as applications will be assessed on a case-by-case basis.
+In exceptional circumstances you can request a further review if you have compelling new evidence that was not available at either the initial application, or when the review was undertaken.
+This does not guarantee a right to a further review as applications will be assessed on a case-by-case basis.
 You will need to email: ARAP-Casework@mod.gov.uk.